drnic/octokittylitter/README.md

 Why "Octo Kitty Litter"?
 It's the Sandbox for Github's Octocat.

+## Implemented Features

-Currently, only two features of GitHub have been implemented: registration/login, and the inbox/mail system.
+Currently, only the following features of GitHub have been implemented:

+* registration/login
+* inbox/mail system

-# Installation
+## Installation

 This is a Rails app.
 Install it and run it however you want.